-Tips for Small Businesses in Nova Scotia to help overcome the effects of COVID-19
+Tips for Entrepreneurs, Small to Large Businesses, Owners and Employees in Nova Scotia to help overcome the effects of COVID-19

-In one week because of COVID-19 our Province and world has experienced unprecedented events.
-Our community is struggling, especially our small businesses.
-With the government making announcements daily to offer support we want to simplify how our community can access this support.
+In seven weeks, because of COVID-19, our Province and world has experienced unprecedented events.
+Our community is struggling, especially our small businesses, entrepreneurs, real estate owners and construction.
+With the government making announcements daily to offer support we want to simplify how our community can access these resources.